WHY VISIT NORTH KOREA

-- Kim Il Sung Birthday Celebration: The celebration of the life of North Korea’s founding father, Kim il Sung, is held every year on April 15.
+- Kim Il Sung Birthday Celebration: The celebration of the life of North Korea’s founding father, Kim il-Sung, is held every year on April 15.
 The capital, Pyongyang, sees military parades and parties, while smaller events take place across the country.

-- May Day: International Workers’ Day is celebrated in North Korea, as it is elsewhere in world, on May 1, with Pyongyang seeing a huge folk festival in Toesongsan Park along with sporting events and parades.
+- May Day: International Workers’ Day is celebrated in North Korea, as it is elsewhere in the world, on May 1, with Pyongyang seeing a huge folk festival in Toesongsan Park along with sporting events and parades.

 - Dragon Boat Festival: Dragon boat races are as popular in North Korea as they are in China, with the annual Dragon Boat Festival taking place at the beginning of spring in early June.
 A visit to the major event in Pyongyang is an approved tour activity.